 ‘Criminal Minds’: The Real Reason Thomas Gibson (Hotch) Left the Series

-Criminal Minds is full of amazing characters that fans have grown fond of over the years and Aaron “Hotch” Hotchner (Thomas Gibson) is one of them.
-After his hasty exit, fans were understandably confused as to why Hotch was gone on a “special assignment.”
+Criminal Minds is full of amazing characters that fans have grown fond of over the years, and Aaron “Hotch” Hotchner (Thomas Gibson) is one of them.
+Fans were understandably confused as to why Hotch was gone on a special assignment in season 12.
 So, what really happened?
-Read on to learn more.

 Thomas Gibson became a household name to many when he appeared on Criminal Minds.
-He’s been around since the very beginning in 2005.
+He’s been around since the beginning in 2005.
 He played the BAU’s unit chief and served as the boss to all the special agents.
-After 11 glorious seasons, Hotch seemed to vanish.
-He did make an appearance in season 12, but only in two episodes.
+Hotch never returned to the series after appearing in two episodes of season 12, and it was a shock to fans.

-Then it was revealed that he was put into witness protection after his son was involved in stalking incidents.
-Peter Lewis, known as Mr. Scratch, had been stalking Hotch’s son Jack (Cade Owens) while at a soccer game.
+But the BAU was told after some time that Hotchner’s son, Jack, was being stalked, so they were in witness protection now, according to Country Living.
+Peter Lewis, known as Mr. Scratch, had been really stalking Hotch’s son Jack.
 His character was supposedly trying to better focus on being a father and decided not to return to the BAU after coming to that decision.

 Thomas Gibson was fired from ‘Criminal Minds’

 So, what exactly happened?
-In 2016, Gibson was fired from the show after serving a two-week-long suspension due to an alleged physical altercation on the set.
-The incident occurred between Gibson and the writer and producer Virgil Williams.
-The situation occurred during the filming for season 12.
+According to Entertainment Weekly, in 2016, Gibson was fired after serving a suspension lasting two weeks brought on by an incident that occurred between Gibson and writer and producer Virgil Williams.
+The situation occurred during filming for season 12.
 An internal review was conducted and Gibson ended up with the boot after allegedly kicking the producer.